gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

      in SCTP relies on DTLS mechanism for replay protection that can prevent both duplicates from being delivered as well as preventing packets from outside the current window to be delivered.
-Thus, a stronger protection especially for non DATA chunk are provided and protects the SCTP stack from replayed or duplicated packets.
+Thus, a stronger protection especially for non-DATA chunk are provided and protects the SCTP stack from replayed or duplicated packets.